tn16jv/Cannon_Defender_3/README.md

 ### Installation
 Download the 'Cannon_Defender_3.jar' and run it.
 Need to have Java installed.

+Note that this was written using IntelliJ, if you want to view the project in an IDE.

 ### Tips
 * Try to use your 'R' ability whenever you have mana to spare.
 The increase in base stats with increase healing and base mana regeneration.